simonsimson/generative-methods/index.md

 ### “AI Ethics Navigator" - Navigating the intricate landscape of ethical guidelines
 <img src="{{ '/assets/img/csm_Lisa_Koeritz.jpg' | relative_url }}"  alt="Speaker 2" style="width:130px; height: 130px; object-fit: cover; float:left; margin-right:1rem; border-radius:50%;">
 **Lisa Koeritz**
-*IZEW, University of Tübingen*
+*International Center for Ethics in the Sciences and Humanities (IZEW), University of Tübingen*

-Lisa Koeritz works in an interdisciplinary research project at the International Center for Ethics in the Sciences and Humanities (IZEW) at the University of Tübingen.
-She researches the challenge of integrating ethical aspects in the technical development with and of AI systems.
+Lisa Koeritz works in an interdisciplinary research project at the IZEW researching the challenge of integrating ethical aspects in the technical development with and of AI systems.
 Previously, she studied Computer Science and Data Engineering in Berlin and Potsdam and worked as a data scientist in industry and policy.

 **Abstract:**
 Interactions with generative AI, especially large language models such as GPT, Gemini or Claude, have become commonplace for many in daily life in recent years.
 Consequently, applying generative AI methods is currently being explored in research contexts as well.